TangibleInc/blocks/readme.txt

 - Elementor integration: Improve dynamic module loader by removing AJAX library from dependency list of Template Editor script
 - Post loop: Improve handling when called directly without "type" or "post_type" parameter
+- Blocks
+  - Define a "block" variable to access the current block information form the JavaScript context (builder, post_id, controls, universal_id, wrapper)
+  - Set new blocks to new controls by default
+- Controls
+  - Number: If defined, "min" attribute will be used as default if no value set
+  - Editor: Switch from TinyMCE to ProseMirror - Can still use TinyMCE by adding editor="tinymce"
+  - Repeater: Block layout - Add support for bulk actions

 = 3.2.3 =